BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**SPECIAL RULES**]

-[*A Good Sort Really — Dori is very kindly at heart and looks out for Bilbo Baggins when he is in peril.*]
+[*A Good Sort Really â€” Dori is very kindly at heart and looks out for Bilbo Baggins when he is in peril.*]